leon4rd/test/README.md

-## I was in an 80's band called the prevention.
-We were better than the cure.
+## Why is it always hot in the corner of a room?
+Because a corner is 90 degrees.